 Financial Abuse

-Nursing home residents are at an increased risk of experiencing financial abuse.
+Nursing home care facility residents are at an increased risk of experiencing financial abuse.
 Residents are sometimes incapable of safely storing their checkbooks and bank cards.
 Individuals take advantage of nursing home residents because they are less likely to notice unauthorized transactions on their bank statements or that their bank cards are missing.

 Exploitation is another common form of financial abuse, as abusers may trick senior citizens and nursing home residents into providing compensation for services that they are not required to pay for.
-One way to protect your loved one from financial abuse is to occasionally monitor their bank accounts and check for unauthorized transactions.

 Rights That All Nursing Home Residents Have in Philadelphia